authorjapps/zerocode/README.md

 >The simplest way to test your APIs

-Welcome to the new simple, convenient and efficient way to test your APIs using tiny declarative JSON steps.
+An open source API testing framework using tiny declarative JSON steps - Simple, convenient and efficient.

 Clone or download the below quick-start repos to run them locally.